Visionatrix/VixFlowsDocs/docs/AdminManual/environment_variables.md

 - **Description**: If set to `1`, the execution time of each node will be logged.
 - **Default**: `0` (disabled)
 - **Set to**: `1` to enable.

-## Notes on Configuration Priority

-For variables that can be specified both via environment variables and command-line arguments (e.g., `BACKEND_DIR`, `FLOWS_DIR`, ...), the command-line arguments take precedence over environment variables.
-This allows for temporary overrides without changing the environment configuration.

 ## Examples